-Table 8-1 provides an example calculation of Cfree for 11 PCB congeners and total PCBs, with the equilibrium assumption and nonequilibrium approaches using LDPE as the passive sampler and the LDPE GUI.
-The equilibrium approach applied Equation 8-1 using log K{LDPE} taken from Appendix A. Values for CB77, CB126, and CB169 were not available in Appendix A and were calculated using Equation 4-1.
-The non-equilibrium approach used the LDPE GUI to calculate fea values for all 11 PCB congeners based on the measured f{eq} using the 13C-labelled PRCs (i.e., 13C-CB28, 13C-CB101, 13C-CB180).
-When using the LDPE GUI, the PRCs are selected from a dropdown menu, and the measured f{eq} values are entered, as are the target contaminants.
-The GUI then requests the deployment duration and polymer thicknessin this case, 28 days and 25 μm, respectively, and the type of PRC (i.e., 13 C).
-The GUI uses a default setting of 0.7 for the sediment porosity.
+Table 8-1 provides an example calculation of Cfree for 11 PCB congeners and total PCBs, with the equilibrium assumption and nonequilibrium approaches using LDPE as the passive sampler and the sediment LDPE GUI.
+The equilibrium approach applied Equation 8-1 using log KLDPE taken from Appendix A. Values for CB77, CB126, and CB169 were not available in Appendix A and were calculated using Equation 4-1.
+The non-equilibrium approach used the sediment LDPE GUI to calculate f{eq} values for all 11 PCB congeners based on the measured f{eq} using the 13Clabelled PRCs (i.e., 13C-CB28, 13C-CB101, 13C-CB180).
+When using the sediment LDPE GUI. the PRCs are selected from a dropdown menu, and the measured f{eq} values are entered, as are the target contaminants.
+The GUI then requests the deployment duration and polymer thickness-in this case, 28 days and 25 μm, respectively, and the type of PRC (i.e., ${}^{13}C$).
+The sediment LDPE GUI uses a default setting of 0.7 for the sediment porosity, unless the user enters another value.
 Once this information is entered, the GUI calculates and displays the f{eq} for the target contaminants (Table 8-1).
-The user can then take the calculated f{eq} and, using Equation 8-2, calculate the non-equilibrium-adjusted Cfree for each target contaminant.
+The user can then take the calculated f{eq} and, using Equation 8-2, calculate the non-equilibriumadjusted Cfree for each target contaminant.

-It is worth noting that, unless the samplers have been deployed for a very long time, the use of the non-equilibrium approach will often result in larger congener and total PCB Cfree values than if one assumes equilibrium.
-For example, for the data in Table 8-1, the nonequilibrium congener Cfree values were 13% to 80% greater in magnitude than the equilibrium approach C{free} values.
-In addition, total PCB C{free} was 19% larger for the non-equilibrium approach than for the equilibrium approach.
-Critically, the greatest divergence between approaches is for the higher molecular weight target contaminants (e.g., CB138, CB169, CB180), and these will frequently be the most readily bioaccumulated and sometimes the most toxic forms of a given target hydrophobic organic contaminant.
+It is worth noting that, unless the samplers have been deployed for a very long time, the use of the non-equilibrium approach will almost always result in larger congener and total PCB Cfree values than if one assumes equilibrium.
+For example, for the data in Table 8-1, the non-equilibrium congener Cfree values were 13% to 80% greater in magnitude than the equilibrium approach C{free} values.
+In addition, total PCB Cfree was 19% larger for the nonequilibrium approach than for the equilibrium approach.
+Critically, the greatest divergence between approaches is for the higher molecular weight target contaminants (e.g., CB138, CB169, CB180), and these will frequently be the most readily bioaccumulated (although also typically having much lower Cfree values) and sometimes the most toxic forms of a given target hydrophobic organic contaminant.

 Figure 8-2.
-Primary data entry points and basic layout of the PDMS GUI
+Primary data entry points and basic layout of the graphical user interface (GUI) for the PDMS PRC Correction Calculator

 Figure 8-3.
-Example output from PDMS GUI
+Example output from the graphical user interface (GUI) for the PDMS PRC Correction Calculator

 Figure 8-4.
-Primary data entry points and basic layout of the LDPE GUI
+Primary data entry points and basic layout of the LDPE PCC

 Figure 8-5.
-Example output from LDPE GUI
+Example output from LDPE PRC Correction Calculator

-Table 8-1.Example calculations of Cfree for 11 PCB congeners and total PCBs using a LDPE passive sampler and the LDPE GUI based on the equilibrium and non-equilibrium approaches discussed above.
+Table 8-1.Example calculations of Cfree for 11 PCB congeners and total PCBs using a LDPE passive sampler and the sediment LDPE PRC Correction Calculator based on the equilibrium and non-equilibrium approaches discussed above.